iamsantanu21/iamsantanu21/README.md

 - 👋 Hi, I’m Santanu Mondal
 - 👀 I’m interested in ...those people who are passionate about computer science.
 - 🌱 I’m currently learning ...
-Various aspects of python.
+Various aspects of Blockchain.
 - 💞️ I’m looking to collaborate on ...
 Any topic related on Computer Science.
 - 📫 How to reach me ... iamsantanu21@gmail.com or +91 9593916848 or https://sites.google.com/view/santanumondal/